jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 Users shouldn’t need to know whether a prefix stops at a node or mid-edge.
-The new `locate_prefix` helper lets `top_completions` stitch the remainder of a compressed edge onto the requested prefix before applying the Misra-Gries summary attached to the downstream node.
+The new `locate_prefix` helper lets `top_completions` stitch the remainder of a compressed edge onto the requested prefix before applying the downstream top-k compactor.
 Callers can now ask for completions of `"abcde"` even if the trie stores `"def"` as a single edge.
-Only completions observed at that downstream node are surfaced, so mid-edge HH output excludes speculative or pruned tails by construction.
+Only suffixes observed at that child node are surfaced—updates that stopped exactly at the mid-edge accumulator never enter that compactor—so mid-edge HH output always has the form `prefix + remaining_edge + hh_suffix`.

 ### 8. Pointer safety in trie navigation